Table of Contents[Hide][Show]

 What is it about a Christmas stocking?
-Old or young, waking up on Christmas to a stocking lumpy with little surprises has its own special joy.
+Old or young, waking up on Christmas morning to a stocking lumpy with little surprises has its own special joy.
+These healthy stocking stuffer ideas have something for everyone on your list!

-Even if it’s something as small as a pack of gum or as practical as a pair of new socks!
+It’s always fun pulling the hidden items out to reveal the gifts inside.
+Even if it’s something as small as a pack of gum or as practical as a pair of fuzzy new socks!

 The Tradition of Christmas Stockings

-The legend goes that St. Nicholas heard of a widowed man who could not pay a dowry for his three daughters (a desperate situation in those times).
-St. Nicholas dropped gold coins down the widower’s chimney by night, and one of the coins fell into one of the stockings hung by the fire to dry.
+The legend goes that St. Nicholas heard of a widowed man who couldn’t pay a dowry for his three daughters.
+This was a desperate situation in those times.
+St. Nicholas dropped gold coins down the widower’s chimney by night.
+One of the coins fell into one of the stockings hung by the fire to dry.
 The widower and his daughters were overjoyed to find the coins the next morning, their worries over.

 The example of St. Nicholas continues to shape our idea of the true spirit of Christmas today!

-Here are some stocking stuffer ideas on the healthier side that I’ve come up with over the years or heard others recommend.
-And don’t forget to check out my 2020 Ultimate Holiday Gift Guide for last-minute ideas for your whole Christmas list!
+Here are some stocking stuffer ideas on the healthier side.
+I’ve come up with these over the years or heard others recommend them.
+And don’t forget to check out my 2021 Ultimate Holiday Gift Guide.
+It has plenty of last-minute ideas for your whole Christmas list!

 On to the list…